King Koil Will Open a New State-of-the-Art Manufacturing Facility in Arizona

-PHOENIX, ARIZ/WILLOWBROOK, ILL (February 28, 2018) – Leading mattress manufacturer King Koil has taken the next step in building out its domestic manufacturing platform with the announcement of a new 90,000-square-foot factory located in the Phoenix suburb of Avondale, Ariz.
+PHOENIX, AZ and WILLOWBROOK, IL (February 28, 2018) — Leading mattress manufacturer King Koil has taken the next step in building out its domestic manufacturing platform with the announcement of a new 90,000-square-foot factory located in the Phoenix suburb of Avondale, Ariz.
 It is expected to start operations in April to serve King Koil’s Western retail partners.

 The U.S. based company plans initially to employ 50 people at the site, which will service retail partners in Arizona, Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington and Wyoming.